bcgov/designatedlands/README.md

 Combine conservation related spatial data from many sources to create a single 'Designated Lands' layer for British Columbia.

 ## Requirements
-- PostgreSQL 8.4+, PostGIS 2.0+ (tested on PostgreSQL 9.6, PostGIS 2.3.2)
+- PostgreSQL 8.4+, PostGIS 2.0+ (tested on PostgreSQL 9.6.5, PostGIS 2.4)
-- GDAL (with ogr2ogr available at the command line)
+- GDAL (with `ogr2ogr` available at the command line)
 - Python 2.7
-- git (optional, for less typing during installation)

 ## Installation
-1. Install all requirements noted above
+1. Install the requirements noted above

 2. Ensure Python is available at the command prompt.
 If the path to your Python executable is not already included in your PATH environment variable you will probably have to add it, using a command something like this: